arnoweng/PyTorch-Deep-Image-Steganography/README.md

 ### Network Architecture
 - Unlike [[1]](https://papers.nips.cc/paper/6802-hiding-images-in-plain-sight-deep-steganography), we only used two nets(H-net and R-net) to get this result.
-- For the H-net, an U-net structured convolutional network was selected to achive this goal.
-Cover image and secret image are concatenated into a 6 channels tensor as the input of the Hiding net.
+- For the H-net, an U-net structured convolutional network was selected to achieve this goal.
+Cover image and secret image are concatenated into a 6-channel tensor as the input of the H-net.
-- For R-net, there are 6 conv layers with 3*3 kernel size, and each layer is followed by a BN and ReLU except the last one.
+- For R-net, there are 6 conv layers with 3×3 kernel size, and each layer is followed by a BN and ReLU except the last one.
 Contianer images produced by H-net are taken as input of R-net directly.

 ### Loss Curves & Averaged pixel-wise discrepancy (APD)
 Two networks were trained with a hyper-parameter with an empirical value 0.75 to balance the visual performance of cover images and revealed secret images.
 Batch size was set to 32(16 covers and 16 secrets).
 The loss curves are shown below.